 - Articulated strategies to leverage national models and networks (such as Safe Kids Worldwide) to support local initiatives, and increase the visibility of local programs of regional and national significance.

 In addition to learning about the experiences, strategies, and lessons learned from programs of the Office, participants also had the opportunity to share their experiences and solicit guidance and feedback from program leaders, and identify opportunities to collaborate with programs.

-Through participation in professional conferences, the Office seeks to raise awareness about our work and the value provided to our community-based partners.
-The Office continues to build cross-sector relationships with organizations, agencies, and individuals in order to collectively promote children’s optimal healthy development.
+Through participation in professional conferences, the Office seeks to raise awareness about our work promoting healthy development and the value such efforts provide to our community-based partners.
+The Office continues to build cross-sector relationships with organizations, agencies, and individuals in order to collectively promote healthy development.